This article appears in the Louisville Courier Journal and addresses some issues related to the free movement of labour.

 The end result of doing this revamp was that we created a method that gave us a surprising set of insights and understanding.

 At the outset, I should say that I have found business research to be boring as hell.
-And I say this from experience – I teach the damned subject in the
+And I say this from experience – I teach the damned subject in the University of Phoenix business school.

 To be honest, my students usually don’t find it boring.
 Instead, they are usually found complaining about how difficult the material is!
 Fear of not doing well overcomes ennui any day.